Lowest Mortgage Rate in Canada. Starting from 2.99%

 Wouldn't bond yields increase in response to tariff-induced inflation?

-Again, because push-cost inflation affects the economy differently than demand-pull inflation, the anticipation of lowering interest rates would eventually reign over the bond market as investors turn to safer government bonds during a weaker economic print.
+Yes, bond yields might temporarily increase in response to tariff-related inflation, but because this cost-push cause of the inflation affects the economy differently than a demand-pull cause, the anticipation of lowering interest rates — as tariffs weaken the economy — would eventually reign to lower bond yields as investors turn to safer government bonds during a weaker economic print.

 Could higher inflation in early 2025 raise Canadian fixed rates?